unmango/go/README.md

 # Go Source code for UnMango

-This is a collection of random Go packages.
+A collection of random Go packages.

 ## iter